 “In The Flesh” has never been released as a single or a B-side.

-The track was completely rerecorded for the film in a very Teutonic, Wagnerian style using a large brass band and Bob Geldof again on lead vocals.
+The track was completely rerecorded for the film in a very bombastic, Teutonic, Wagnerian style using a large brass band with Bob Geldof again on lead vocals.
 The key changes and chord structure of the track translate very well to the darker, more ominous sound and feel of this recording.
 The overall treatment adds a frightening sound full of pomp which helps to highlight the fascist overtones of the track.

 Pink Floyd The Wall – Work In Progress from Pink Floyd The Wall: Immersion edition.
 An early, rough, bare version from pre-release production demo tapes made by the band.
 The basics are there.
 Nick Mason’s drum tracks have been recorded by this time and are pretty much locked for this track.
 The basics of David Gilmour’s guitar phrasing are there, but none of the “flair” has been recorded yet.
 This version can also be found on the ROIO Under Construction (or Building The Wall, Wall In Progress 1978-1979 and The Wall Demos — they are the same recordings) except in much poorer quality.